Developing and applying novel statistical design methods and computational tools to support clinical trials and research efforts

 In phase II or III trials, the goal is to evaluate a new intervention without the concurrent control or to evaluate the effectiveness of a drug or intervention(s) compared to existing standard treatments.
 To meet these goals, we contribute novel design models to these trials.
 As an example of our work in this area, we developed a screened selection design software package to assist in the successful implementation of phase II trials.

 While our focus remains on clinical trials design methods, we also investigate how to appropriately analyze and interpret the trials’ results.
 For instance, we try to align our collaborative clinical trials to the ICH E9(R1) Estimand guideline.

 A defining aspect of our group is our in-depth collaboration with clinicians as we support their development and analyses of clinical trials.
 Our laboratory analyzes data from the clinic and applies existing and novel biostatistical methods.
-Much of our collaborative statistical services focus on solid tumors and other tumors through our partnership with the Department of Oncology (Solid Tumor Division) and the Department of Psychology.
+Much of our collaborative statistical services focus on solid tumors and other tumors through our partnership with the Department of Oncology (Solid Tumor Division) and the Department of Psychology and Biobehavioral Sciences.

 Because of the collaborative partnerships with clinicians and researchers, our group has the notable opportunity to develop and apply new biostatistical methods and computational tools that provide an impact to exploratory clinical care and research at St. Jude.
 In all our work, we strive to develop and apply novel design methods and computational tools that push the boundaries of what is possible in the biostatistical design and analysis of clinical trials.